wp-plugins/botscout-comment-protection/readme.txt

 - created

 == Upgrade Notice ==

+= 0.0.3 =
+- use wp_remote_get instead of cURL, let WP decide; check for real IP when using Cloudflare

 = 0.0.2 =
 - switch to using email and IP instead of email and name; added cURL check